 - Know exactly what it is that you want out of life and out of this business.

 - Do your research.

 - Know your unique value proposition (what you will have to offer that is unique and unlike any other spa)

 - Make an action plan and take action.

-- Hire a Coach or Mentor (that has opened up a spa and has been through the ringer and wound up on the other side unscathed a time or two) before you start anything!
+- Hire a Coach or Mentor (that has opened up a spa and has been through the wringer and wound up on the other side unscathed a time or two) before you start anything!
 You will need someone you can talk to, run things by.
-Someone to play devils advocate when you are blinded by glitz and glamour of… well it could be anything.
+Someone to play devils advocate when you are blinded by glitz and glamour of… well, it could be anything.
 Bad decisions often come wrapped up in amazing ideas and false promises.